 - (a) Manholes Whenever possible, manholes should be located outside the roadway prism and as close to the edge of right of way as possible.
 Placement of manholes should be at locations that minimize interruptions to highway operation and maintenance efforts during utility maintenance work.
-Manholes shall not be located within any limited access highway pavement or shoulder. - (b) Automatic and Emergency Shut-Off Valves Automatic and emergency shutoff valves shall be located near the structure ends if attached to a structure and as may be required by WSDOT, industry standards, or governmental codes and regulations.
+Manholes shall not be located within any limited access highway pavement or shoulder. - (b) Automatic and Emergency Shut-Off Valves Automatic and emergency shut-off valves shall be located near the structure ends if attached to a structure and as may be required by WSDOT, industry standards, or governmental codes and regulations.
 Valves should be located in such a manner as to allow isolation of pipeline segments in the event of a hazardous condition.
 Shut-off valves shall not be located within any limited access highway pavement or shoulder.

-WAC 468-34-250(3)(a) Best Practice

-WAC 468-34-250(3)(c) WAC 468-34-250(3)(d)

-(16) Pipeline Identification and Detection WAC 468-34-220(3) (a) Markers - Post-type markers are required for all subsurface utility installations.
-Markers should be installed using conspicuous colors and contain the following relevant information: • Pipeline identification and utility station location. • Owner of the pipeline. • Contact phone number and other contact information with a local utility office. • Utility size and/or capacity. • Pipe contents. • Warnings that may be necessary for individual utilities. • Double markers at subsurface vaults.
-WAC 468-34-220(3) 1.
-Marker Locations - Markers shall be located: • At both ends of a roadway crossing. • At 500-foot intervals on longitudinal installations, or greater if sight distance allows. • At all angle points.
-Best Practice (b) Locate Wire - All subsurface installations shall be detectable by a Locate Service by way of a locate wire or other means approved by WSDOT, to be installed at the time of installation or by wire integrated into the pipe itself during manufacture.
-Best Practice (c) Detection Tape - Detection tape should be used for all open trench pipeline installations.
-The detection tape should be placed in the pipe trench 12 to highway maintenance or construction operations.
+(16) Pipeline Identification and Detection

+- (a) Markers Post-type markers are required for all subsurface utility installations.
+Markers should be installed using conspicuous colors and contain the following relevant information: - Pipeline identification and utility station location. - Owner of the pipeline. - Contact phone number and other contact information with a local utility office.

+- Utility size and/or capacity.

+- Pipe contents.

+- Warnings that may be necessary for individual utilities.

+- Double markers at subsurface vaults.

+- 1. Marker Locations Markers shall be located:

+- At both ends of a roadway crossing.

+- At 500-foot intervals on longitudinal installations, or greater if sight distance allows.

+- At all angle points.

+(b) Locate Wire - All subsurface installations shall be detectable by a Locate Service by way of a locate wire or other means approved by WSDOT, to be installed at the time of installation or by wire integrated into the pipe itself during manufacture.

+(c) Detection Tape - Detection tape should be used for all open trench pipeline installations.
+The detection tape should be placed in the pipe trench 12 to 18 inches above the pipe to avoid unintentional excavation of the pipe during highway maintenance or construction operations.